DeercoderPractice/shell/awk/awk.md

 + Use `NR` to denote the record number that is being processed, this variable is the built-in variable that we should not change and will use by default

 + We can use the `=` to define our own variable, this can be a string or numeric value.

+## Summary

++ The most important thing here, for `awk`, however, is that it is sued for processing the result of file or command, it is used for splitting the result text file into some **fields** that will be represented by `$1`, `$2` or other values, we can use this field to represent the data flow and **select** some information from the source, or **add** some of our own information to the source, so that it can be displayed in a friendly form